Meeting Future Mobile Traffic Needs by Peak-Throughput Design of Next-Gen RAN: Blockage Model

 In a scenario where an SRD is present, a UE can be served by either the direct link or the link passing through the SRD, we refer to it as indirect link.
 In this case, the probability the indirect link lies within the SBR, given the direct link is in SBR as well, (Event B) depends on the angular distance between direct and indirect link .
 The probability of the event B is:

 where $\Delta\phi \in [0,\pi]$ represents the minimum angular distance between the direct and indirect link.
-When $\Delta\phi=0$, indicating co-located links, the probability of the indirect link being blocked is $1$.
-As the angular spread $\Delta\phi$ increases, the indirect link leaves the SBR, and thus, the probability approaches zero.
+When $\Delta\phi=0$, indicating overlapping links, the probability of the indirect link being blocked is $1$.
+As the angular spread $\Delta\phi$ increases, the indirect link leaves the SBR, and thus, the probability approaches zero. { If $x_{sb}^{(.)} - \Delta\phi < 0$, the fraction of angular sector would be negative, therefore the probability is lower-bounded to zero.}

 A similar rationale applies to the probability the indirect link lies outside the SBR, given the direct link is not within the SBR (Event C), which can be expressed as:

 Regarding the attenuation due to self-blockage of a link within the SBR, observations in~\cite{raghavan2019statistical} indicate realistic attenuation values in the range from $5$ to $20$ dB, with a median of $15$ dB.